The Vital Role of a Queen Bee

-Bees are among the most important insects on our planet.
-And within any honey bee colony, there is a specific bee that holds an especially important position.
-Yes, I am talking about the queen honey bee.
-The role of a queen bee is essential to colony survival.
-From the beginning of her life until her last day, the members of the hive work to care for her and protect her.
+It takes thousands of bees to support a colony, but the role of the queen bee is essential to colony survival.
+She is not a bee that toils to provide resources for the hive.
+But, the members of the hive work to care for and protect her.
 What does a queen bee do?
-Actually, you may be surprised to learn of some of the ways her presence affects the hive.
+Actually, you may be surprised to learn of some of the ways her presence affects behavior of the colony.

 What does the Queen Bee Do?